Higher Vector Bundles: Revisiting the Dold-Kan correspondence

 \

 \C{{\mathcal C}}

-{\bf Simplicial objects} in a category $\C$ are contravariant functors $X:\Delta^\circ\to\C$, they form a category $s\C$ with arrows the natural isomorphism, and they can be described as graded objects with faces and degeneracy operators exactly as in the case $\C=Sets$.
-The Dold-Kan correspondence \cite{dold,kan} shows that simplicial objects in an abelian category $\mathcal A$ are essentially the same as chain complexes.
-We will focus on the original case where $\mathcal A=Ab$ is the category of abelian groups, for any other easily follows from it.
+{\bf Simplicial objects} in a category $\C$ are contravariant functors $X:\Delta^{\rm op}\to\C$, they form a category $s\C$ with arrows the natural transformations, and they can be described as graded objects with faces and degeneracy operators exactly as in the case $\C=Sets$.
+The Dold-Kan correspondence \cite{dold,kan} shows that simplicial objects in an abelian category $\mathcal A$ are essentially the same as chain complexes in nonnegative degrees.
+We will focus on $\mathcal A=Ab$ the category of abelian groups.
+The adaptations to the general case are straightforward.